 Le Pianate is located on the upper part of the hill, bordered by a marvelous century-old evergreen pinewood on the north side and facing a breathtaking view of mount Subasio on the south-east side, on whose slopes you can find the cities of Assisi and Spello.

-The vineyards grow between 820 and 1300ft above sea level, on sunny plots of lands with marly soil.
+The Le Pianate estate vineyards grow between 820 and 1300ft above sea level, on sunny plots of lands with marl soil.
+These vines planted in 2017 will see their first harvest in 2022.
+Until then, the wines will be made from fruit grown in a leased vineyard near Bevagna.

-Andrea Trulli’s land has been cultivated using conventional methods for years.
+Andrea Trulli’s land has been cultivated using traditional methods for years.
 He is learning new things every day and trying to rediscover traditional processing approaches as long as this transition allows him.

 His work is based on the concept of making wine respecting the environment and the bond with the land.
 In order to achieve this, he tries to use techniques that are as environmentally friendly as possible, putting all his efforts on respecting the grapes.
 He spreads a lot of love, that’s for sure.